Which Camera to Use with Photogrammetry and PhotoModeler

 PhotoModeler accepts photographs from most cameras including digital still cameras, mobile phone cameras, video cameras, and film cameras.
 Each type of camera has its advantages and disadvantages, but they all have a place with PhotoModeler.

 When choosing a camera, you should consider your project requirements and your budget.
 The most common choice is a digital SLR camera.
 Point-and-shoot consumer digital cameras are common as well.
-In some fields, such as forensics and accident reconstruction, film may be the only choice because that is the evidence at hand.
 Even cameras on mobile phones can be used in many cases.
 PhotoModeler can also work with photos taken with unknown cameras, providing there is some known information about the scene.

 Consumer Digital Cameras are a good match for PhotoModeler.
 A typical project might require 1 part in 2000 accuracy or less for 3D models.
 Consumer-grade digital cameras are convenient, affordable and produce good results.
 You can expect to pay anywhere from $200-$600 US for a new consumer digital camera.
 We recommend that if possible you use a camera with a fixed or prime (non-zoom) lens for photogrammetry - they are more stable and less issues are caused with calibration.
 A zoom camera can be used though - esp. if you use it at its wide angle setting always and it is stable at that zoom setting.

-Digital SLRs are an even better choice, if they are within your budget.
-With an DSLR you have more control over settings, get to choose the best lens (usually a fixed, non-zoom, wide angle), and often have higher resolution.
-You can expect to pay anywhere from $800 to $8,000 for a good DSLR and lens.
+Digital SLRs or Digital Mirrorless Cameras are an even better choice, if they are within your budget.
+You have more control over settings, get to choose the best lens (usually a fixed, non-zoom, wide angle), and often have higher resolution.
+You can expect to pay anywhere from $800 to $8,000 for a good DSLR / mirrorless camera and lens.

 Video Cameras are also compatible with PhotoModeler.
 Analog video can be digitized with a frame buffer and used in PhotoModeler.
 Analog video cameras provide low resolution images and the resulting PhotoModeler projects are usually accurate to 1 part in 250 or less.
 HD digital video cameras are common – they improve on standard video with greater resolution, greater image stability frame-to-frame, and easier transfer to your PC (USB, firewire or SD Card).
 The resolution is not as high as a still camera.